CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 ## Writing From Dictation

+, no matter how short.

+At first, copy all material several times before taking dictation.
+Gradually reduce that to only one or two copies, but no lower until you master the theory.

+Once you have mastered the theory, and no longer need to write the shorthand before dictation, alternate between working on speed forcing and slower dictation you take only once and type the next day.
+Separate your practice into sections.
+- Reading shorthand without copying it.
+(The Gregg Functional method delays all writing until half-way through the theory.)
+- Reading theory and copying words that demonstrate each rule.
+(There is some evidence copying word lists is an inefficient way to learn theory.)
+- Copying well-written shorthand.
+- Writing shorthand from

 Finally!

 Practice all material until you're confident you can write it well, gradually lowering the preparation to only one or two copies.
 Continue to make one or two copies before taking until your first writing of an exercise should be correct and readable, even if the penmanship isn't perfect.